phillipmalboeuf/injustices/application.md

 My unfair advantage is that I don't have an agenda, I'm not emotionnaly or politically invested.
 I want to this for me to be able to give back.
 I perform all work in the spirit of service.

 ##What do you understand about the industry you’re selling to that few others do? *
-I understand the practices of anonimity on the internet and I'm also a well-versed user experience designer.
-Having a combination of those two skills is rare.
-I understand that there's a revolution underway, that trust in the established order is crumbling.
+On top of my day job as a full-stack web developer, I understand the practices of anonimity on the internet and I'm also a well-versed user experience designer.
+Having a combination of those skills is rare.

+I also understand that there's a revolution underway, that trust in the established order is crumbling.

 ##If you could snap your fingers and add 3 businesses to your customer list, who would they be and why? *
-http://www.injusticeanywhere.org/ (https://freeross.org/)
-https://openmedia.org/
-https://inequality.org/
+So these wouldn't be necessarily customers as such, but if they could be advocates/supporters that'd be great: http://www.injusticeanywhere.org/ (https://freeross.org/) https://openmedia.org/ https://inequality.org/
+They have the attention of our target customers and access to a base of people who could be generators of cases/content for the platform.

 ##Who is the ideal customer for your product? *
 My ideal customer is studious and diligent, unafraid, and has suffered greatly at the hands of those above her.